kushalsamant/ask/README.md

 - "How can Urban Planning and Digital Technology create innovative city solutions?"
 - "What synergies emerge when combining Architectural Design, Construction Technology, and Digital Technology?"
 - "How do Interior Environments and Engineering Systems work together for optimal building performance?"
+- "What innovative approaches emerge when integrating Sustainable Design with Smart Building Technologies?"
+- "How can Heritage Preservation and Modern Construction Techniques create adaptive reuse solutions?"

 #### **4. Chained Mode**
 ```bash